bitcoinbrisbane/BitPoker/README.md

 Its hoped, that different clients developed in different programming languages will be built.

-### Notation
+### Notation & Convensions

-Ids should be represented as GUIDs, and be in lower case All values represented in base16 (hex) should be lower case
+Ids should be represented as GUIDs, and be in lower case All values represented in base16 (hex) should be lower case Bitcoin addresses are used the the player identifer

-Deck is represented as an array of Bytes.
+Deck is represented as an array of bytes.

 | Key  | Value | Decimal | Byte |
 | -----|------ | --------|----- |